WhitmanCS370/sp24-lab8/README.md

 exercise 2b: make migrate.py. converted by opening the csv, saving everything to a local variable, then opening the json file and putting everything back.

+exercise 3a/b: add basic hash function using built-in hash(). give backup() optional hash parameter with default being hash_all. if you want, you can specify the other hash function.
+This could also be implimented so that you don't need to pass the function in as an argument, but this is cleaner.